 Federal and state disclosure laws require every deduction to be listed in writing, but the disclosure can be dense and easy to miss.
 The right question to ask is direct: "Is the lump sum in your quote the exact amount that will hit my bank account?"
 A good representative will say yes or walk you through any deductions line by line.

-How to Compare JG Wentworth's Pricing Against Other Buyers
+How to Compare Any Buyer's Pricing

 Call Catalina Structured Funding at (800) 317-3769 with any competing offer in hand.
 We will give you a written comparison and, in most cases, beat the other number.
 We want to earn your business.